lr0pb/IDB.js/README.md

 ```

 ### Listen for store updates
-[Ref](https://lr0pb.github.io/IDB.js/classes/IDB.IDB.html#onDataUpdate) You can register multiple functions to spot if some changes happened in the store.
+[[Ref]](https://lr0pb.github.io/IDB.js/classes/IDB.IDB.html#onDataUpdate) You can register multiple listeners to spot changes that happened in the store with `db.onDataUpdate(store, StoreUpdatesListener)`.
 These callbacks called after actual operation with data in order to time they are registered.
 To unregister callback, call returned from `db.onDataUpdate` [`UnregisterListener`](https://lr0pb.github.io/IDB.js/classes/IDB.IDB#onDataUpdate) function
 ```js
 async signForUpdates() {